 - Do not include letters from family, friends, or peers, even if you have done relevant work with them.
 Also, all letters should reflect post-high school experiences.

 - It is your responsibility to request letters of recommendation and make sure that they are submitted in a timely fashion.
 In addition, it is your responsibility to remind your references of the deadline for letter submission!
 Faculty are extremely busy and often may not remember exactly when your letter is due.
-A polite e-mail reminder a week or two before the letter is due is always a good idea.
+A polite e-mail reminder a couple of weeks before the letter is due is always a good idea.

 - Give each of your letter writers the Instructions for Recommenders form (Form 1).
 This form is for your recommenders' information and does not need to be submitted together with the letter written on your behalf.

 - We will send all letters that we have on file for you as part of your packet.
 Please do not ask us to pick and choose which letters to send for you.
-You should be confident that the people you are asking to write for you will submit strong letters.
+You should be confident that the people you are asking to write on your behalf will submit strong letters.

 Submission Process and Deadlines

 For your convenience and the convenience of your recommenders, Health Careers Advising has adopted a new web-based system, veCollect, to receive and track your letters of recommendation.
 Our office will no longer accept recommendation letters directly, in paper or Email form.
 Only students and alumni who have attended the mandatory APPLICANT SEMINAR#1 and have submitted their HCAD to our office can register with this system.
-This can be done after your HCAD submission and no later than May 3 2013.
+This can be done after your HCAD submission and no later than May 2 2014.
 The List of Recommenders and Waiver Form (Form 2) is due to our office by the same date.
 Once you have created an account and our office has approved it (within 2 business days), you can add your recommenders' information in your veCollect account.
-This will generate an email to your recommenders which includes submission instructions.
+Send an email through your veCollect account to your recommenders This will include submission instructions.
 Recommenders will email their letters back to veCollect through the email they received on your behalf.
-All letters should be submitted by June 3 2013.
+All letters should be submitted by June 6 2014.

 - Brown-affiliated recommenders can write on their own letterhead or use our electronic Letter of Recommendation Form (Form 6).
 Please forward the website link to your Brown recommenders.